Modulos/data_copilot/README.rst

 5. **File Type Interaction:** Once you've configured the backend to support the new file type, you'll need to implement the specific logic for interacting with that file type on the worker side.

-6. **Return Types:** Currently, DataCopilot is configured to only return tables to the user.
+6. **Return Types:** Currently, Data Copilot is configured to only return tables to the user.
 However, the framework supports other return types such as heatmaps, histograms, and barplots.
 You can see the implementation details for these types in the `getting_started_executor.py` file.

-With these steps, you can customize DataCopilot to handle your specific data processing and analysis tasks.
+With these steps, you can customize Data Copilot to handle your specific data processing and analysis tasks.
 Remember to thoroughly test your changes to ensure they work as expected.

 Data Copilot Trademark